jfallmann/NGS-QC/qc_guide.md

           *  Allows comparison of sample with a database of samples scored by quality

+##A survey of best practices for RNA-seq data analysis

 [A survey of best practices for RNA-seq data analysis][Conesa2016]

-[A survey of best practices for RNA-seq data analysis]: http://genomebiology.com/2016/17/1/13 "A survey of best practices for RNA-seq data analysis"
+[Conesa2016]: http://genomebiology.com/2016/17/1/13 "A survey of best practices for RNA-seq data analysis"

   * Quality Control Checkpoints
       * Raw Reads